 Breaking the Lease

-Depending on the reason, tenants may or may not have a legally justified reason for early lease termination.
+Depending on the reason, tenants may or may not have a legally justified purpose for early lease termination actions.

 In Florida, justifiable reasons for termination of rental agreement include the following: